March - Conserve Paper and Remember its “Roots”

-Every day 3,000 tons of paper towels get thrown into a landfill.
+Paper towels result in 254 million tons of trash every year, and they can't be recycled.
 Paper towels are made from paper pulp which is extracted from wood or fiber crops.
 Most are bleached for a “cleaner” white color.
 To make one ton of paper towels, 17 trees are cut down and 20,000 gallons of water are consumed.
 Every individual can have a big impact: 1 year = Save a ¼ tree, Reduce landfill waste by 23 lbs., Cut CO2 by 34 lbs., Conserve 250 gals. of water.

 Recycled paper towels are a step in the right direction, but not enough.
-Going cold turkey on paper towels is the best choice for a sustainable future and the perk is it will save you money in the long run.
-Switch to reusable towels, dish cloths and napkins.
+Going cold turkey on paper towels is the best choice for a sustainable future and the perk is it will save you money in the long run and needless trips to the store.
+Switch to reusable towels (such as PeopleTowels), dish cloths and napkins.
 This switch protects natural resources, reduces energy consumption, and reduces air and water pollution.

 - Request to paperless and get statements and bills online rather than through the mail.

 - Follow these guides on"How to Get Rid of Junk Mail, Spam, and Telemarketers" and "Stopping Unsolicited Mail, Phone Calls, and Email."

 - Plant a tree or make a donation to have one planted.

 - North Carolina’s Arbor Day is on the first Friday following March 15th.